How to Plan and Launch an MVP: A Step-by-Step Guide

 For example, you have an idea of implementing a one-click payment service.
 You can start with 1% of your audience, then scale to 5% and then to 10% and so on.
 Live-time tracking helps you to analyze how changes impact the app performance.

-Yet, the successful product is always a result of a product planning and thorough analysis.
+Yet, a successful product is always a result of product planning and thorough analysis.

 New Product Planning and Launch Process